 Gay events in Amsterdam

-During the warmer months, Amsterdam is host to a number of gay-centric events and parades, ideal for gay tourists looking for a unique experience on their Amsterdam vacation.
+During the warmer months, gay Amsterdam is host to a number of LGBTQ events and parades, ideal for gay tourists looking for a unique experience on their Amsterdam vacation.
 The largest of these celebrations is Amsterdam Gay Pride, a week-long celebration from late July through to August, which features the world's only gay pride parades on water.

 The city also hosts the super successful Milkshake festival, held every summer for two days in Westerpark.
 A joint venture between two clubs, Milkshake is a party with music, performance art, drag acts and loads more.
 It's an event with a clear message about respect, freedom, love and tolerance.
-Indeed, everyone is welcome, not just the LGBT community.
+Indeed, everyone is welcome, not just the LGBTQ community.

 Those looking for specific gay events can schedule trips around Amsterdam's Bear Pride in late March, Fetish Pride in mid-May and Leather Pride in late October.
 King's Day, officially April 27th, is a nationwide celebration where the city streets become open-air markets and a giant outdoor party; the city's gay-friendly attitude makes it a popular event for gay travelers.